dmastream/velobooster/README.md

 - **Discord Integration**: Real-time notifications about game status
 - **Game Crash Recovery**: Watchdog feature that can restart the game if it crashes
 - **Modern GUI Interface**: Easy-to-use interface with game statistics
+- **Multiple Game Mode Support**: Configure for different Battle Royale variants

 ## 🛠️ Setup

+### Automatic Setup (Recommended)

+1. **Run the Automatic Installer**
+   - Simply run `setup.bat` by double-clicking it
+   - The script will automatically install Python and all required packages
+   - Follow any on-screen prompts

+### Manual Setup

 1. **Install Python 3.8+**
    - Download from [python.org](https://www.python.org/downloads/)